-While the system provides women with the possibility of managing their homes and earning a living, there is a danger that their contributions to society will remain invisible.
-It would not change their existing gender inequity in the home or the prevailing stereotypes that domestic work is essentially women's work.
-E-Homemakers in Malaysia is one group whose work since 1998 is aimed to support women who choose or want to work from home to balance their gender roles and responsibilities, and is currently working in tandem with a similar policy thrust and emphasis of Malaysia's Ministry of Women, Family and Community Development.
-41 The growing interest in teleworking for women in Malaysia, though, is also motivated by the fact that women's labour force participation is low.
-In 2003, e-Homemakers conducted an evaluation plan called 'A Study on How Gender Dynamics Affect Teleworkers' Performance in Malaysia' to test APC WNSP's Gender Evaluation Methodology (GEM) tool.
+emphasis of Malaysia's Ministry of Women, Family and Community Development61.
+The growing interest in teleworking for women in Malaysia though is also motivated by the fact that women's labour force participation is low.
+In 2003, e-homemakers evaluated conducted an evaluation plan called "A Study on How Gender Dynamics Affect Teleworkers' Performance in Malaysia" to test APC WNSP's Gender Evaluation Methodology (GEM) tool.
 The main objective of the evaluation was to explore how women's family lives and home situations affect teleworking and their job performance.
-The study found that introducing ICTs in the home as an alternative work solution, without addressing the gender-power dynamics within households, leaves the burden of negotiating these usually conflicting intricacies on women who are often already in a disempowered position.
-Hence, an indicator of the number of women teleworking may not provide an accurate picture of closing the gender inequality gap compared to, say, the number of househusbands - data which governments have not thought about collecting.
+The study fournd that introducing ICTs in the home as an alternative work solution without addressing the gender-power dynamics within households, leaves the burden of negotiating these usually conflicting intricacies on women who are often already in a disempowered position.
+Hence, an indicator of number of women teleworking may not be an accurate picture of closing the gender inequality gap compared to say, number of househous-data which governments have not thought about collecting.62